Dahsiee/wireframing/README.md

 By using tools like Figma, wireframing enables teams to collaborate effectively, reduce design risks, and ensure that the final product meets user needs with clarity and purpose.

 ### 🧩 Key Elements of Wireframing
-wireframes are simplified visual guides that outlline the structure and funtionality of a digital interface. it helps designers and developers plan user experience before going into the main or detailed design.
+Wireframes are simplified visual guides that outlline the structure and funtionality of a digital interface. it helps designers and developers plan user experience before going into the main or detailed design.

-1. 🗂️ Layout Structure
+1. 🗂️ Layout Structure:
 Defines the overall arrangement of components on the screen.
 It sets the visual hierarchy and guides users through the interface.
-2. 🧭 Navigation
+2. 🧭 Navigation:
 Shows how users move between different sections or pages of the system.
 It includes menus, tabs, breadcrumbs, and links.
-3. 📝Content Placement
+3. 📝Content Placement:
  Indicates where text, images, and other content will be positioned.
-4. ⚙️ Functionality
+4. ⚙️ Functionality:
 Represents interactive components like forms, buttons, dropdowns, and search fields.
 It shows how users will engage with the system